Print

 Notes

-Oat flour – You can easily make your own oat flour by pulsing whole oats in a blender or food processor.
-About 2 1/2 cups of oats will yield the amount needed, but you should still measure out the 1 3/4 cups after blending.
+Oat flour – You can easily make your own oat flour by pulsing whole oats in a blender or food processor until fine.